phanx-wow/PhanxBuffs/trunk/README.txt

 either download site.
 For general questions and comments, post a ticket on either download site.

-If you need to contact me privately, you can send me a private message on either download site, or email me at addons@phanx.net.
+If you need to contact me privately, send me a PM on either download site, or email me at akkorian@hotmail.com or addons@phanx.net.